-- Manages the day-to-day operation of the policy. - Line manages the majority of the teaching assistants across the school. - Co-ordinates the provision for and manages the responses to children's special needs. - Supports and advises colleagues on reasonable adjustments, support in class, strategies and interventions where necessary. - Maintains the school's SEN register and updates sims.net on a termly basis. - Contributes to and manages the records of all children with special educational needs. - Manages the school-based assessment and completes the documentation required by outside agencies and county. - Acts as the link with parents.

-- Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Acts as link with external agencies and other support agencies. - Monitors and evaluates the special educational needs provision and reports to the Governing body. - Manages a range of resources, human and material, linked to children with Special Educational Needs. - Works closely with school colleagues to ensure a holistic approach to the education of pupils.
+- Manages the day-to-day operation of the policy. - Line manages the majority of the Teaching Assistants across the school - Co-ordinates the provision for and manages the responses to children's special needs. - Supports and advises colleagues on reasonable adjustments, support in class, strategies and interventions where necessary. - Maintains the school's SEND register and updates Sims.net on a termly basis. - Contributes to and manages the records of all children with Special Educational Needs. - Manages the school-based assessment and completes the documentation required by external agencies and County. - Acts as the link with parents. - Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Acts as link with external agencies and other support providers. - Monitors and evaluates the special educational needs provision and reports to the Governing Body. - Manages a range of resources, human and material, linked to children with Special Educational Needs. - Works closely with school colleagues to ensure a holistic approach to the education of pupils to ensure that all pupils make progress regardless of their individual starting points.